Happern/EventMapping/Notes.md

 ### What Do I Need ###
 - Access token

+### Other Notes ###
+- The events returned with this technique seems to insufficient
+- Data from the following API's will be combined
+	- Eventbrite
+	- Eventful
+	- Meetup
+	- Songkick

 ## People Density ##
 ### What Data Do We Want ###